So, how much do streamers make on Twitch? This article will show you an estimate of a Twitch streamer’s potential earnings.

 Do People Generally Donate Bits or Sub to Twitch Channels?

-While it is not uncommon for a new streamer to make 50% of their first earnings from bits this percentage drops as the channel grows.
-Once your community builds and you have recurring subs and regular viewers who gift subs, this will become the main source of income.
+While it is common for new streamers to make 50% of their first earnings from bits, this percentage drops as the channel grows.
+Once your community builds, and you have recurring subs and regular viewers who gift subs, this will become the main source of income.

 How Does Twitch Make Money?